sagemath/sagewiki_to_gh-2022-10-10/sd2-where.md

 This is where to find each of the groups.
 When you update this, write the time and date you updated it.

-AS OF 11:47am we are all *upstairs* at Allegro.
+AS OF 1:41PM, we've broken for lunch.
+We'll all eat, and re-gather upstairs at Allegro at 3PM.

  * GSL: